foreverfl/vscode/docs/csharp/get-started.md

 1. If you haven't already done so, [install VS Code](https://code.visualstudio.com).
 1. Next, install [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) from the Visual Studio Marketplace.
 For additional details on installing extensions, read [Extension Marketplace](/docs/editor/extension-marketplace.md).
 The C# extension is called **C# Dev Kit** and it's published by Microsoft.

->**Note**: C# Dev Kit supports cloud native development.
+> **Note**: C# Dev Kit supports cloud native development.
 To do cross-platform mobile and desktop development, you can use C# Dev Kit with the [.NET MAUI extension](https://aka.ms/mauidevkit-marketplace).
 Learn [how to get set up](https://aka.ms/mauidevkit-docs) with .NET MAUI in VS Code.

 Upon installation, C# Dev Kit launches an extension walkthrough.
 You can follow the steps of this walkthrough to learn more about the features of the C# extension.
 You can also use this walkthrough to install the latest .NET SDK.
-Reopen the walkthrough at any time by opening the Command Palette (`kb(workbench.action.showCommands)`) and selecting **Welcome: Open Walkthrough**.
+Reopen the walkthrough at any time by opening the Command Palette (`Ctrl+Shift+P`) and selecting **Welcome: Open Walkthrough**.
 Here, select **Get Started with C# Dev Kit**.

 ![C# Dev Kit introductory walkthrough](images/get-started/open-walkthrough.gif)

->**Note**: You are required to sign in to a Visual Studio subscription to use C# Dev Kit.
+> **Note**: You are required to sign in to a Visual Studio subscription to use C# Dev Kit.
 Check out the [Signing in to C# Dev Kit](/docs/csharp/signing-in.md) documentation to learn more.

 In the walkthrough, select **Set up your environment** and select **Install .NET SDK**.
 This will open a window next to the walkthrough with a button to install the latest version of the .NET SDK.
 Select the **Install** button, which will trigger a download and an install of the .NET SDK.
 Follow the on-screen instructions to complete this process.